racktivity/ext-pylabs-core/pyapps/sampleapp/portal/doc/action.md

-#Defining Actions Interface on Rootobjects
+F#Defining Actions Interface on Rootobjects

-All actions on a Rootobject are defined as a simple class with name *RO_ClassName*
+In the previous chapter you have learned how you have to create the model of your Root Objects.
+Each manipulation that you want to do on a Root Object must be defined and modelled as an action.
+The assembly of the actions is often referred to as "interface".
+For each Root Object you have to create one `.py`-file that contains the model its complete interface.
+See the [PyApps Directory Structure] (sampleapp.md/) for more information about the location of the files.

+##File Structure
+The interface file of a Root Object is a python class-file.
+The file contains one class with the name of the Root Object.

-    class RO_Example:
+    class MyRootObject:
        """
-       Example Rootobject
+       Some documentation about this Root Object
        """
+Each Root Objerct action is defined as a method in this class.

 ##Basic Actions
-Some basic actions are defined on every Root Object:

-? getObject, get the rootobject by specifying the guid ? getYaml, get the rootobject serialized as yaml file.
-? getXml, get the rootobject serialized as XML file.
-? getXmlSchema, get a representation in XSD of the rootobject structure
+Each Root Object has some common actions, such as:

-* find, find a rootobject based on the specified search parameters
+* find: find a Root Object based on search criteria
-* create, create a new type of the rootobject
+* create: create a new Root Object
-* delete, delete the rootobject
+* delete: delete a Root Object
+* update: update a Root Object
-* list, list all occurrences of the rootobject with some basic parameters
+* list: list all occurrences of the Root Object with some basic search criteria

-##Specification of the Attributes and Behavior

-Every action should have a *jobguid(guid)* and *executionparams(dict)* defined as parameters)

-Documentation should be specified for every action.
-To document arguments and their types use *@argument_name* and *@type*.

-    @param name:  Name of the Example
-    @type name: string

-The Return type can also be specified by using *@return* and *@rtype*

-     @return:                      YAML representation of the Example
-     @rtype:                       string

-To define if a call for a action should wait until the job is fully executed there is a *@execution_method* which can be *sync* or *async*.
-By default this parameter is *async*.
-Examples of *async* actions are starting a machine, moving machine.
-Typically *sync* actions are changing or getting information from the model.
+* getObject: get the complete Root Object

+Besides these common actions, you can create your own actions, for example a specific find-action, or show a specific list of properties.

+##Defining an Action
+The definition of an Action is described in the docstring of the method.
+This docstring is the only attribute of the method.

+###Documentation and Options
+The first lines of the action must contain the documentation of the action and can contain some options.

+    class MyRootObject:
+        """
+        Some documentation about this Root Object
+        """

+        def create(self, arg1, arg2, arg3=None, jobguid=None, executionparams=None)
+            """
+            Oneliner about the function

+            #optional
+            @security <user group>
             @execution_method = sync

-Other used keywords are *@note* which can be used to give more details around a parameter or return type or *@todo* which is used when a function is specified but not yet implemented.

-You can also use self defined keywords which then can be used in the templates.

-    @execution_param_wait = True

-##Example
+            """

+Keep the documentation of the action concise, but clear.

+The optional parameters are:
+* `@security`: defines which user group can execute the function, for example `@security    administrators`
+* `execution_method`: by default this value is async and omitted.
+If the action needs to be executed in a synchronized way, you have to define this option with `sync`.
+When this option is activated, no other action can be started prior to the end of this action.
+Synchronized actions are typically updates or retrievals of objects.

+###Defining the Action Arguments
+In the method declaration you add the arguments and keyworded arguments.
+In the docstring you add the definition of the argument as follows:

+    @param argX:    some explanation about the argument
+    @type argX:     type of the argument

+where the type of the argument are the built-in Python types, such as float, integer, string, dictionary, ...

+Every action must have the arguments `jobguid` and `executionparams`.
+The `jobguid` is required as internal argument for the PyLabs framework.
+The `executionparams` is used for the internal workflow engine of the PyLabs framework.

+###Return Values
+Each action will have a return value which can be of any type.
+In this interface file you define what the type must be and also what the return value must look like.

+    @return:    A list of guids as result and jobguid: {'result': [], 'jobguid': guid}
+    @rtype:     list

+The way the return value must look like is denoted with the `@note:` keyword, possibly spread over multiple lines for readability reasons.
+It is very important that you define the return value as clear as possible so that you know how to implement the action.

+    @note:      Example return value
+    @note:      {'result':'[FAD805F7-1F4E-4DB1-8902-F440A59270E6","C4395DA2-BE55-495A-A17E-6A25542CA398"]',
+    @note:       'jobguid':'5D2C0F39-F34E-4542-9B6F-B9233E80D803'}

+###Error and Exception Handling
+You also have to define what to do in case an action does not succeed, show a warning, or raise an exception.

+    @raise e:   throw an exception in case of an error
+    @warning:   only to be used with PyLabs client

+###Example Interface of a Root Object
 A basic root object can be:

-    class RO_Example
+    class MyRootObject
         """
         Example Rootobject
         """

-        def create(self, name, description="", jobguid="", executionparams=dict()):
+        def create(self, name, description=None, jobguid=None, executionparams=None):
             """
             Create a new Example Rootobject

             @execution_method = sync
             @security administrators

             @param name:            Name of the Example
             @type name:             string

             @param description:     description of the Example
             @type description:      string

             @param jobguid:         Guid of the job if available else empty string
             @type jobguid:          guid

             @param executionparams: dictionary of job specific params e.g. userErrormsg, maxduration ...
             @type executionparams:  dictionary

             @return:                dictionary with Example as result and jobguid: {'result': guid, 'jobguid': guid}
             @rtype:                 dictionary

             @raise e:               In case an error occurred, exception is raised
             """

-        def delete(self, exampleguid, jobguid="", executionparams=dict())
+        def delete(self, exampleguid, jobguid=None, executionparams=None)
            """
             Delete a Example

             @execution_method = sync
             @security administrators

             @param exampleguid:             Guid of the example to be deleted
             @type name:                     guid

             @param jobguid:                 Guid of the job if available else empty string
             @type jobguid:                  guid

             @param executionparams:        dictionary of job specific params e.g. userErrormsg, maxduration ...
             @type executionparams:         dictionary